h0useRus/StarCitizen/README.md

 - Separate localization installation for PTU/LIVE
 - Hide localization pre-release versions by default
 - Specify GitHub auth token in settings json to access private repositories
+- Incremental download of localization package (NEW in 0.6.1)
+- Support Chine gitee to download localization or app updates (NEW in 0.6.2)

 ### General features